bedrockfake/ip/docs/README.md

 # Luke User Guide

 Luke is a command-line chatbot for tracking tasks.
-It stores tasks only for the current run of the program; when the program exits, the list is not saved.
+It saves your task list to `data/itemlist.txt` so tasks are available the next time you run the program.

 ## Quick Start